tangrams/tangram-docs/pages/draw.md

 ####`order`
 Required _integer_ or _function_.
 No default.

-Sets the drawing order of the draw style, to be used in case of depth collisions.
+Sets the drawing order of the _draw style_, to be used in case of depth collisions.
 Higher-ordered layers will be drawn over lower-ordered layers.
 Child rules override parent rules.

 ```yaml
 layers: